 Provides fundamental knowledge of the principles and techniques of architectural drawings and procedures.
 Familiarizes students with the design process to provide a better understanding of the relationship between architectural design and structural systems.
 Computer-aided design/drafting begins to assume a dominant role in the drawing production process.
 Prerequisites: ARC 122 or equivalent and DRF 231.
+Prerequisite or co-requisite: ARC 211.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.